osmannuribuker/vuetify-atom/README.md

 <v-btn>buttonText<v-btn>
 ````

-But in `vuetify-vscode` only writing `vBtn` will give you all options available for Button component.
+But in `vuetify-atom` only writing `vBtn` will give you all options available for Button component.

 Everything is in camel case and with 'v' prefix which is for Vuetifyjs.

 If you want to insert a component with all of its props.
 Just write `v{component-name}WithProps`.
 This will insert component with all of its props.
 For example : `vBtnWithProps`, `vAvatarWithProps` etc.

 #### Templates
 Every component in the Vuetify have additional code to write inside it.
 For example the `v-btn-toggle` component have `v-btn` inside it.
-Thats why `vuetify-vscode` provides templates for them.
+Thats why `vuetify-atom` provides templates for them.
 The syntax of template is pretty easy. `v{component}Template` or `v{component}Template{availableTemplate}`
 For example `vBtnToggleTemplate` will give you following code.